Smurf-IV/Elucidate/README.md

 ## Project Description
 Elucidate is a GUI front-end for the command-line SnapRAID application.

+*This project is a fork of the great work done by Smurf-IV and other contributors.

 ## System Requirements:
 - Windows Operating System
 - SnapRaid Version 11.2 or lower